chrismaltby/gb-studio-site/content/docs/music-gbt.md

 ### Audio files

-You cannot automatically convert an audio file to GBT-compatible .mod without the result being indistinguishable.
-You will always get a better result by transcribing what you hear into a GBT-compatible .mod or one of the below filetypes.
+If you convert an audio file to note data, it will be hard to hear how it represents the original, and it may not contain the notes or rhythms you intended to convert.
+However, you can guarantee better results by transcribing what you hear into a GBT-compatible .mod or one of the below filetypes.

 In GB Studio 3.1, you can play back audio files with a bit-depth of 4.
 See [Sound Effects](https://gbstudio.dev/docs/sound-effects/) for more information.